The Devil's Tree: Protection

 The township's plans to develop the land where the tree is located might have required its removal, but the township decided to protect the tree and keep it intact.
 In 2007, a sign was posted at the site stating when it is open to the public.
 The Devil's Tree was surrounded by a chain-link fence following vandalism.
+A local family also tried to reduce the damage by irresponsible visitors by chasing them away with their pickup, which subsequently gave rise to the legend of a haunted truck that guards the tree.